EU vows to act if energy lines hit as firms ramp up security

 “We have pipelines, we have communication cables like the internet.
 We have just power lines running on the seabed.
 All of this is vulnerable and our societies are very dependent on it.
 And it’s very, very difficult to monitor what’s going on and to prevent a case of sabotage,” he told The Associated Press.

-Energy companies and governments are already reacting.
-The Norwegian state oil company, Equinor, said it has decided to raise the level of preparedness in Norway, according to Norwegian broadcaster NRK.
+Energy companies and governments are already acting.
+Norwegian state oil company, Equinor, said it has decided to raise the level of preparedness in Norway, according to national broadcaster NRK.
 The alert was raised overnight and applies to all of Equinor’s facilities.

 The Norwegian government decided on Tuesday to boost security around its energy infrastructure, land facilities and installations on the Norwegian continental shelf after reports of an increase in unidentified drone flights.

-The leaks in the gas pipelines were spotted off the Danish Baltic Sea island of Bornholm.
-Danish Prime Minister Mette Frederiksen has said that “it is the authorities’ clear assessment that these are deliberate actions — not accidents.”

-But she said “there is no information indicating who could be behind it.”
-Frederiksen rejected the suggestion that the incident was an attack on Denmark, saying the leaks occurred in international waters.

-Denmark's defense minister, Morten Bødskov, met Wednesday with NATO Secretary-General Jens Stoltenberg to discuss the incidents.
+Meanwhile, Denmark’s defense minister, Morten Bødskov, discussed the incidents with NATO Secretary-General Jens Stoltenberg.
 The Danish defense ministry said it also believes “that the violations occurred as a result of a deliberate act.”

 Bødskov warned in a statement that “there is reason to be concerned about the security situation in the Baltic Sea region.
 Despite the war efforts in Ukraine, Russia has a significant military presence in the Baltic Sea region and we expect them to continue their saber rattling."